 Australia’s experience and expertise in infrastructure is highly relevant to our partner countries.
 Australia is acknowledged as a world leader in key areas such as innovative public private partnerships, integrated water resource management and sustainable urban planning and development.

 Our support for transport infrastructure includes road and rail infrastructure, which improves regional connectivity, as well as public transport, ports and airports.
 This assistance includes providing policy and project preparation support, as well as grants and loans to build physical assets.

 Roads have been the main focus of our transport programs, which include support for maintenance and rehabilitation of existing infrastructure, as well as construction of new roads.
-Australian aid’s major transport infrastructure programs are in Indonesia, Papua New Guinea and Vietnam, with smaller programs in the Mekong and the Pacific.
-Under the Eastern Indonesia National Road Improvement Program, Australia will support 20 major road projects across nine provinces, totaling 395 kilometres of national roads and 1,300 metres of fabricated steel bridge structures.
-In PNG, Australia will continue to support the maintenance and rehabilitation of PNG’s national priority roads to improve access to services and reduce costs of doing business by creating a better functioning road network.
+Australian aid's major transport infrastructure programs are in Indonesia, Papua New Guinea and Vietnam, with smaller programs in the Mekong and the Pacific.
+Under the Eastern Indonesia National Road Improvement Program, Australia supported 20 major road projects across nine provinces, totaling 395 kilometres of national roads and 1,300 metres of fabricated steel bridge structures.
+In PNG, Australia will continue to support the maintenance and rehabilitation of PNG's national priority roads to improve access to services and reduce costs of doing business by creating a better functioning road network.